-Side 25 feet
+Front 30 feet Side 25 feet Rear 25 feet

-Special Provisions: A minimum undisturbed, vegetated buffer of seventy-five (75) feet measured from the generally recognized river bank of any Outstanding Florida Water (Olustee Creek and Santa Fe River), as classified by the Florida Department of Environmental Protection and fifty (50) feet measured from the generally recognized river bank of all other perennial rivers shall be required.
-In addition, a minimum undisturbed, vegetated buffer of thirty-five (35) feet from all wetlands shall be maintained.
+A minimum undisturbed, vegetated buffer of seventy-five (75) feet measured from the generally recognized river bank of any Outstanding Florida Water (Santa Fe River), as classified by the Florida Department of Environmental Protection and fifty (50) feet measured from the generally recognized river bank of all other perennial rivers shall be required.
+In addition, a minimum undisturbed, vegetated buffer of twenty-five (25) feet from all wetlands shall be maintained.